tyrone-j-roberts/async-callback-loop/readme.md

 # asyncLoop.js

 A single method to handle iterating through arrays and running asynchronous functions every iteration.
+This can be used as a solution when Async/Await can't be used.

 ## Installation